jmarine/wgs/README.md

         return sum;
     }

-    // NOTE: the method is not annotated with WampRPC, but it is invoked from "onCall" interceptor method private int multiplyArguments( /* WampSocket socket, */ JSONArray args) throws Exception {
+    // NOTE: the method is not public neighter annotated with "WampRPC",
+    // but "onCall" method can intercept the RPC and invoke it. private int multiplyArguments( /* WampSocket socket, */ JSONArray args) throws Exception {
         int retval = args.getInt(0);
         for(int i = 1; i < args.length(); i++) {